Ashton-under-Lyne: Governance

-Under the Local Government Act 1972, the town's borough status was abolished, and Ashton has, since 1 April 1974, formed part of the Metropolitan Borough of Tameside, within the metropolitan county of Greater Manchester.
-Ashton-under-Lyne is divided into four wards: Ashton Hurst, Ashton St. Michaels, Ashton St Peters, and Ashton Waterloo.
-After the 2012 local elections, all twelve seats were held by Labour councillors.
+Under the Local Government Act 1972, the town's borough status was abolished and Ashton has, since 1 April 1974, formed part of the Metropolitan Borough of Tameside, itself within the metropolitan county of Greater Manchester.
+Ashton-under-Lyne is divided into four wards: Ashton Hurst, Ashton St. Michaels, Ashton St Peters and Ashton Waterloo, each of which elect three councillors.
+Following the 2024 local elections, ten of the seats were held by Labour, one by the Conservatives and one by an independent.